-You can appoint multiple attorneys-in-fact if you believe that different people can manage different decisions or transactions better.
-If you prefer, you could appoint a trustee as your attorney-in-fact, such as an accountant, lawyer, or other specialists.
+You can appoint multiple attorneys in fact if you believe that different people can manage different decisions or transactions better.
+If you prefer, you could appoint a trustee as your attorneys-in-fact, such as an accountant, lawyer, or other specialist.

 Where to get the power of attorney form

 You can get a power of attorney form from a lawyer, websites, or state government offices like the health services department, online power of attorney form builder, and free country-specific power of attorney forms.